octopus-db/documentation/docs/source/data_tables.rst

 .. tip::

-    For information about the structure and fields of the *sed-tl_DataCore* table please refer to :ref:`arch_tl_DataCore`.
-Said tables are structural identical!
+    For information about the structure and fields of the *sed-tl_DataCore* table please refer to the :ref:`arch_tl_DataCore`.
+Said tables are structural identical.

 ..  _sed_depconID: